szczyglis-dev/py-gpt/README.md

 List of extra prompts - prompts that will be appended to system prompt.
 All active extra prompts defined on list will be appended to the system prompt in the order they are listed here.

+## Voice Control (inline)

+The plugin provides voice control command execution within a conversation.

+See the ``Accessibility`` section for more details.

 # Creating Your Own Plugins